systemslab/popper-paper/paper/paper.md

 to a DevOps approach.
 The goal of our work is to apply these in the academic setting in order to enjoy from the same benefits: build upon the work of (and openly collaborate with) others to advance the state of the art.
-We use the generic experimentation workflow in top of
+To guide our discussion, we will refer to the generic experimentation workflow (top) in @fig:exp_workflow viewed through the DevOps (bottom).
-@fig:exp_workflow to guide our discussion.

 ## Version Control